Jon Ericson

 jon@jlericson.com | jlericson.com | (818) 588-6566

 Complicated systems fascinate me.
 Perhaps that's why I was drawn to programming.
 In college I studied non-deterministic atmospheric models.
 I operated a supercomputer cluster before computation became a commodity.
-But since nothing compares in complexity to humans interacting with each other, I now plan, build and manage online communities.
+Nothing compares in complexity to humans interacting with each other, however.

 Civitas